NouriHuseynov/LiDAR_A1M8/README.md

 Hi and welcome to my LiDAR project,
 Let's talk about the sensor on which I worked and which may interest you: the LiDAR.
 It is a sensor that combines angles and distances detections to return a 2D map of the environment.
 These kinds of sensors are widely used in autonomous cars, vacuum robots, in VR phones too….
 In short, a whole bunch of projects, including yours, I’m sure.
 And now you have to wonder :

-  But you worked on which model of LiDAR because there’s a whole bunch of them and it’s not easy to find your way around?
+  Your project concern what model of LiDAR ?
+Because there’s a whole bunch of them and it’s not easy to find your way around...

-Being only a student in the 2nd year of engineering school, I am therefore a beginner in this world, so I turned to a basic LiDAR development kit, proposed by SLAMTEC.
-This kit includes all the elements to take in hand a LiDAR A1M8 (standard model).
+Being only a student in the 2nd year of engineering school, I am a beginner in this world, so I turned to a basic LiDAR A1M8 development kit, proposed by SLAMTEC.
+This kit includes all elements to take in hand a LiDAR (standard model).
 It can detect points up to 12 meters and capture 4000 points/s!!!

   Okay… So, what’s your project ?